 Parameters in the SQL/NoSQL-WHERE/ORDER component are optional.
 They are useful if you want to pass a value to the WHERE clause from the mapping.
 Without parameters, the WHERE clause above could have been written as follows: Last LIKE "M%".
 This would retrieve all persons whose last name begins with the letter M. In order to make this query even more flexible, we have added a parameter instead of "M%".
 This makes it possible to supply any other letter from the mapping: e.g., D, and thus retrieve people whose last name begins with D by changing a constant or a mapping input parameter.
 In the mapping above, the input letter comes from an input component called input.
 If you double-click the title bar of this component and open its properties, you will notice that m is given as a design-time execution value (see screenshot below).

 In the mapping, the SQL wildcard character % is provided by a constant.
 This wildcard character is then concatenated with the parameter value with the help of the concat function.
 The advantage is that you do not have to type SQL wildcards in the command line if this mapping runs in another environment (e.g., MapForce Server).

-An important thing about SQL WHERE/ORDER components is that they change appearance depending on the settings defined in them.
-This way you can quickly view directly from the mapping what the SQL WHERE/ORDER component does, for example:
+SQL/NoSQL WHERE/ORDER components change their appearance depending on the settings defined in them.
+This way you can quickly view directly from the mapping what the SQL/NoSQL WHERE/ORDER component does (see table below).

 A WHERE clause has been defined.

 A WHERE clause with a parameter has been defined.
-The parameter "Name" is visible under the "table/field" item.
+The parameter name is visible under the table/field item.

 A WHERE clause with a parameter has been defined.
 Additionally, an ORDER BY clause has been defined.
 The sorting is indicated by the A-Z sort icon.

-Placing the mouse cursor over the SQL WHERE/ORDER header opens a tooltip displaying the various clauses that have been defined.
+If you place the mouse cursor over the SQL/NoSQL WHERE/ORDER header, you will see a tooltip displaying the various clauses that have been defined.